chenyan19209219/gitlab-ce/doc/user/project/operations/error_tracking.md

 > [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/169) in GitLab 11.7.

-Error tracking provides a way to ingest and display errors from your managed servers directly in GitLab.
+Error tracking allows developers to easily discover and view the errors that their application may be generating.
+By surfacing error information where the code is being developed, efficiency and awareness can be increased.

 ## Sentry error tracking